meain/blog/_posts/2019-05-06-automatically-ls-after-cd.md

 Almost everybody does an `ls` after they `cd` into a folder.
-So why not let your shell automatically do it?
+So why not get your shell to automatically do it?

 <p align="center">
   <img src="https://i.imgur.com/00UyQyj.png">
 </p>

-This will guide you through on how to do it.

 ### The simple way